pmdartus/highlight-hop/README.md

 Convert your Kindle highlights and notes to Markdown, CSV, or JSON in seconds:

-- ✅ No vendor lock-in — own your reading data forever.
+- 🔓 No vendor lock-in — Own your reading data forever.
+Export and keep your notes in an open format.
-- ✅ No browser extensions required.
+- 💻 No browser extensions — No need to install anything.
+- 🔥 No signup required — You just need an email adress.
-- ✅ No need to connect your Kindle to your computer.
+- ⏱️ No need to connect your Kindle to your computer — Forward from your mobile app.

 Highlight Hop is an email bot to quickly extract your Kindle highlights.
 Simply forward your book annotations from the Kindle iOS or Android application to one of these email addresses to recieve your highlights and notes in the desired format: